-Enrico Tammekänd provided some details on the way he’s created his Painter Old Concrete material for Jonas Ronnegard’s second Substance Masters series with the help of Substance Designer.
+Enrico Tammekänd showed, how he created Painter Old Concrete for Jonas Ronnegard’s second Substance Masters series.

 Well, this material actually is the first one for me that used so much layering which was very interesting to do.
 I tried to break it down into separate parts so that there will be the inner concrete, the holes or the broken off areas, the outer concrete panels, rebar and of course the worn out paint.
 It was a quite interesting experience to blend everything together with each other while maintaining the overall shape and details of each individual part that can be changed without affecting anything else.